oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

                  to a single {dim0, dim1} point have same factor.
 Different {dim0, dim1} points have different scaling factors.

+`scales` is used to specify scaling factors for a particular memory argument of a primitive operation.
+The first parameter is a name of the argument to which the scaling factors will be applied.
+The second parameter is a policy that has the same semantics and supported values as for `oscale`.
+The third parameter is `scale` which has the same semantics as in the `oscale` case.
+Scaling factors can be set in any order.
+Optional underscore (`_`) is used as a delimiter for different arguments to improve readability.
+Possible arguments:
+  - `src` corresponds to `DNNL_ARG_SRC`
+  - `src1` corresponds to `DNNL_ARG_SRC_1`

 `zero_points` sets zero points for given memory arguments `arg`.
 Possible arguments:
   - `src` corresponds to `DNNL_ARG_SRC`